Eoli-an/REAM/static/explainer_screen.md

 ## _Introduction_

-REAM is a platform that supports you in reading chinese text.
-As a language learner, this enables you to read more complicated and thus more engaging text that your current level would usually permit.
+REAM is a platform that supports you in reading Chinese text.
+As a language learner, this enables you to read more complicated and thus more engaging text than your current level would usually permit.

 ## _Background on written Chinese_

-For those of you that don't know any Chinese yet, let's dive right in with a short explanation about the written Chinese language.
+For those of you who don't know any Chinese yet, let's dive right in with a short explanation of the written Chinese language.
 Consider the following Chinese sentence:

 我喜欢绿茶.

-Each component in this sentence is called a character (think of it as a squibbly square for now).
+Each component in this sentence is called a character (think of it as a squiggly square for now).
 For instance, 我 is the character that means "I" and 茶 means "tea".

 Words in Chinese are made out of one or more characters.
 The character 喜 means "to be fond of", the character 欢 means "joyous".
 Together, they make up the word 喜欢 meaning "to like".
 It can be thought of as meaning "to be joyously fond of something".
 The character 我 (I) is a word in itself.
 Together, the sentence means